InterstellarScout/Linux-Administration/scripts/linuxAdministration-Tools/firewalls/README.md

+<h2>Firewalls</h2>
+This section contains scripts that affect your firewalls.
+Please use with caution.
 <h5>Objective:</h5>
 Write scripts to modifying firewall rules (iptables) for specific purposes:
 1. Deal with web server (open needed ports, and forward port 80 traffic to 8080)